IgniteUI/igniteui-docfx/en/components/grids_templates/sizing.md

 When the `height` input is set to percentages the [**@@igxName**]({environment:angularApiUrl}/classes/@@igTypeDoc.html) will size based on the parent element height.
 If the parent element has height set in pixels or percentages the grid will size relative to the size ot the parent.

-If the parent element does not have specific height set the browser does not assign height to it initially and sizes it later on based on its children and their size.
-That is why there is not way for the grid to know what height to use as relative information for sizing and it defaults to maximum number of rendered rows 10.
+If the parent element does not have defined height, the browser does not assign height to it initially and sizes it based on its children and their size.
+That is why there is no way for the grid to know what base height to use in order to apply percentage sizing based on it.
+For this reason it will render maximum of 10 rows and if they are more a vertical scrollbar will be rendered, otherwise the grid will fit to number of rendered rows.
 We will look in this scenario in more detail in the next examples.

 Lets have width set to `1200px` and the parent element not having any size applied to it: